 At Allied Dermatology and Skin Surgery, our patients are treated with concern and respect, especially when there are serious issues such as skin cancer.
-Patients who have had a diagnosis of skin cancer in the area of Mentor, OH are often unsure as to what treatment avenue to take.
+Patients who have had a diagnosis from a skin cancer doctor are often unsure about what treatment avenue to take.
 The Physicians of Allied Dermatology can educate patients on the different types of treatments that can be used to address cancer, including Mohs micrographic surgery.

 There are two types of surgical removal that may be recommended for patients with a diagnosis of skin cancer, including

 Traditional excision is the removal of the cancerous cells in the area where it has been diagnosed.
 This is often done on areas of the body that are not highly visible.
 It can leave behind an area of scarring, which can be unpleasant.
 For patients who have a diagnosis of skin cancer that is located somewhere that is highly visible, such as the face, our Physicians may recommend Mohs micrographic surgery.
 Mohs micrographic surgery is a special form of surgical excision that is performed to remove cancerous cells layer by layer to not only ensure that all cancerous cells are removed but also to greatly reduce the scarring and disfigurement that can be left behind with more traditional excision methods.
 This makes it a highly desirable option for patients who have cancer on the face, hands, or other noticeable areas of the body where disfigurement should be avoided.
 Call our office for more information Call us at 1-866-337-6631 or Schedule an Appointment